-- You received an especially large 2017 refund, - You've gotten married or divorced or added a dependent, - You've bought a home, - You've started or lost a job, or - Your investment income has changed significantly.
+- You received an especially large 2021 refund, - You've gotten married, divorced or added a dependent, - You've bought a home, - You've started or lost a job, or - Your investment income has changed significantly.

-Even if you haven't encountered any major life changes during the past year, changes in the tax law may affect withholding levels, making it worthwhile to double-check your withholding or estimated tax payments.
+Even if you haven't encountered any major life changes during the past year, tax law changes may affect withholding levels, making it worthwhile to double-check your withholding or estimated tax payments.